maddiekettler/bubbleFantasy/README.md

 ## In Progress

-Unfortunately, while some of the bubbles pop when they're supposed to (when there is movement in the space the bubble occupies), others will refuse to pop.
-I will continue debugging and wondering why my code likes making my life harder than it needs to be.
+Progress has been made, as the program more accurately removes the bubbles.
+I am struggling, however, as an access violation will get thrown after the program has run successfully for some time.
+I am continuing to look into this issue and trying to figure out why it happens.

+I have added sound to my program, so a popping noise will accompany the bubble as it is popped.
+As I continue to work on this I would also like to add a drawing of a popped bubble when the bubble is popped.

 ## Title

-In keeping with the music theme of project names, bubbleFantasy is a play on John Lennon and Yoko Ono's album _Double Fantasy_, originally released 17 November 1980.
+In keeping with the music theme of project names, bubbleFantasy is a (not so good) play on John Lennon and Yoko Ono's album _Double Fantasy_, originally released 17 November 1980.
 Lennon would be murdered exactly three weeks later on 8 December 1980.